Safari Ideas | Zimbabwe Safari IS7D - Zambezi National Park, Victoria Falls & Hwange

 On all overnight trips limited beers and soft-drinks and mineral water are provided (approximately 2 per person per night); wine (1 bottle per 2 guests).
 If clients require other alcoholic or imported drinks they must supply their own.
 During winter months (April, May, June, July and August), the evenings, nights and early mornings will be very cold.
 Clients must bring their own warm clothing.
 Space is limited; we suggest one carry bag per person.

 Notes: Day 1 & 2

 When you arrive at Victoria Falls Airport, you will be met by one of our representatives and transferred to Victoria Falls Town.
-You have a bit of time to walk about town or partake in one of the shorter activities such as a helicopter ride, or if you prefer to sit for lunch and drinks while you take in the scenery.
-In the later afternoon, you will be transferred 25kms through the Zambezi National Park, which is a game drive in itself and takes approximately an hour.
+In the late afternoon, you will be transferred 25kms through the Zambezi National Park, which is a game drive in itself and takes approximately an hour.
 Arriving at your first evenings camp, relax and savour the stunning scenery of the Zambezi River.
 Enjoy some sundowners and dinner before retiring to bed to listen to the nights sounds of Africa and the Zambezi river gently flowing by. *Note there is no canoeing on this day.